Learning for Life

 Children's Mental Health Week 2021:

-This year's theme is "Express Yourself".
+Last year's theme was "Express Yourself".
 Expressing yourself is about finding ways to share feelings, thoughts, or ideas, through creativity.
 This could be through art, music, writing and poetry, dance and drama, photography and film, and doing activities that make you feel good.

 Talking about Mental Health:

 Many young people and their families may be feeling anxious and worried at different times in the school year.
 The following links are to support your child's wellbeing and mental and physical health.
 Keeping active, getting outside, being creative (e.g. baking or art), mindfulness time (e.g. yoga or colouring), can all help support your child and yourselves.

 Coronavirus and your wellbeing